mkudija/mkudija.github.io/reading-notes/_md/2023-01-21-A Church In Crisis.md

 - If there is not freedom to reject God, then true love and friendship with him is not possible
 - [[Vatican II]] teaches that while salvation is *possible* without hearing the Gospel, very often the conditions are *not* met (see the last three sentences of *[[~Lumen Gentium#16|Lumen Gentium 16]]*, which are often dropped)

 >The devil's worst and most fatal preparation for the coming of Antichrist is the weakening of men's belief in eternal punishment.
 Were they the last words I might ever say to you, nothing should I wish to say to you with more emphasis than this; that next to the thought of the Precious Blood (God's merciful suffering for you), there is no thought in all your faith more precious or more needful for you than the thought of Eternal Punishment. —[[Fr.
-Frederick Faber]], *[[~Notes on doctrinal and spiritual subjects [ed by JE Bowden]|Notes on Doctrinal and Spiritual Subjects]]*, 456 cf. 80
+Frederick Faber]], *[[~Notes on Doctrinal and Spiritual Subjects|Notes on Doctrinal and Spiritual Subjects]]*, 456 cf. 80

 ## Chapter 4: The Revolution Continues